yaween-desilva/SpringBoot-CRUD/README.md

 ![Accessing secured API](https://github.com/yaween-desilva/SpringBoot-CRUD/assets/172358358/537abbe9-58c0-4234-8a02-da7a10dea461)

 ### How to access different pages when calling getProducts method
-Use the getproduct url and additionally add the following line to ot and u can change the number in the page to get the page to view the page you want and page number starts with 0 which means to access page 1 you should put 0 infront of page in the URL.
+Use the getproduct url and additionally add the following line to it additionally.
+You can change the number in the page to view the page you want and page number starts with 0 which means to access page 1 you should put 0 infront of page in the URL.

 ![Accessing Elements by pagination](https://github.com/yaween-desilva/SpringBoot-CRUD/assets/172358358/f3146def-9daf-4504-83e0-1d8cb8417205)